 Its benefits are in the key principles.
 In rapid logging, I quickly captured ideas using a short note form called bullets.
 Even at this point, you are editing & being specific with the information.

-I then divided things up to tasks, events and notes.
+I then divided things up into tasks, events and notes.
 These were then organised and processed by migrating them to a weekly, monthly or future log or no longer important.
 For those everyday ideas, recommendations or aspirations you have and want to remember these are stored and indexed, which then makes it easy to find.

 Like any system, you have to work it.
 I check in a few times a day, and keep it very basic and nothing fancy in terms of artwork.

-Part of my reluctance in embracing being more organised was that I believed it might make life more rigid, less fun or take too long.
+Part of my reluctance in embracing being more organised was that I believed it might make life more rigid, less fun, or take too long.
 However, if I consider the results in the last six months, it freed up time and helped me move from being busy and distracted to be more productive.